<

 But without the star players Carolina has moved on from, all agreed it will take time.

-That's something owner David Tepper seems to accept now, according to multiple league sources familiar with the situation, understanding the constant turnover of coaches and GMs contributed to this situation.
+That's something owner David Tepper seems to accept now, according to multiple league sources familiar with the situation, understanding that the constant turnover of coaches and GMs contributed to this situation.

-"The teams that are constantly in turmoil are there because they don't have stability,'' one executive said.
-"If you don't draft well and build a culture the right way ... it's just the blind leading the blind in the locker room.''
+"The teams that are constantly in turmoil are there because they don't have stability," one executive said.
+"If you don't draft well and build a culture the right way ... it's just the blind leading the blind in the locker room."